KHajduk00/BASHo/README.md

     Uses duckduckgo_search API for responses
     Session History: Store recent queries and responses to go back to them.
     Quick question feature: use bsho followed by "<question>" to ask BASHō a quick question and receive quick answer.
+    Video Search: Find videos using 'bsho' command followed by '-v' flag

 ## Current Version:

-- v0.4.1 (check CHANGELOG.md or commits to keep track with changes).
+- v0.6.1 (check CHANGELOG.md or commits to keep track with changes).

 ## License
 BASHō is open-source and licensed under the MIT License.